OceanGlobalApp/OceanGlobalApp/README.md

-# Ocean Global Smart Contracts
+# Welcome to Ocean Global's GitHub Repository

-Welcome to the Ocean Global GitHub repository for our decentralized finance (DeFi) platform's smart contracts.
-Here, you'll find a comprehensive collection of smart contracts that power various aspects of our platform, ensuring transparency, security, and flexibility in the decentralized ecosystem.
+Ocean Global is your gateway to decentralized finance (DeFi), offering a suite of services and solutions for blockchain projects.
+This repository provides a comprehensive overview of our smart contracts, audit reports, and additional services.

 ## Table of Contents